 During Fall Orientation, you’ll meet in small groups with other incoming students and a faculty or staff facilitator to discuss some aspect of what you read.
 This not only gives you a chance to learn what others have gotten from the book, it gives you a first taste of college-level discussions of literary ideas and themes.

-It goes beyond one session at Orientation, however.
-Over the course of the fall semester, you will have many opportunities to share and compare ideas about the common book.
-Your peer Orientation Leaders, as well as many faculty and staff, will also have read the book, providing a broad base for discussion and integration into the JSC community — don’t be surprised if the book comes up again in one or more or your classes!
+The Common Reading Initiative goes well beyond one session during Orientation, however.
+Throughout the semester, you’ll have many opportunities to share and compare ideas about the common book.
+Many of the guest lectures, special discussions, exhibits, films and concerts that take place during the fall are specifically chosen complement the book.
+In addition, your peer Orientation leaders, along with many faculty and staff, will have read the book, so don’t be surprised if it comes up again in one or more or your classes.

 Share creative pictures of yourself reading Tribe using the hashtag #jsctribe on Instagram, Twitter and Facebook & we’ll repost!